cheerfulstoic/ecto_watch/README.md

 This will setup:

- * triggers in PostgreSQL on application startup
+ * triggers in PostgreSQL during application startup
  * an Elixir process for each watcher which listens for notifications and broadcasts them via `Phoenix.PubSub`

 Then any process (e.g. a GenServer, a LiveView, a Phoenix channel, etc...) can subscribe to messages like so: